kimekent/Masters-Thesis/README.md

   - Conversation turn dataset to evaluate the memory component of the chatbot.
   - Test set for benchmarking the intent-based Rasa chatbot against the intent-less OpenAI chatbot.
   - Web help article collection.
-  - Curated list of words for adjusted similarity scoring in retrieval.
+  - Curated list of words for scaling similarity scores during retrieval.
 - `testing_results/`: Stores the outcomes of the chatbot tests.
 - `testing-websupport-and-webhelp-db/`: Chroma vector DB with the training web support Q&A and web help articles.
 - `tests/`: Holds unit tests.